-the minutes of the meeting of the Ballyclare May Fair Working Group held on 22 February 2018 be approved.
-The Director undertook to review the date and time of future meetings of the Ballyclare May Fair Working Group to facilitate greater attendance.
+RECOMMENDATION: that the minutes of the meeting of the Ballyclare May Fair Working Group held on 22 February 2018 be approved.

-ACTION BY: Vanessa Postle, Tourism, Town Centre & Regeneration Officer
+Prepared by: Vanessa Postle, Tourism, Town Centre & Regeneration Officer

-3.4 CP/P4/017/VOL2 PEACE IV PARTNERSHIP MINUTES FEBRUARY 2018 the minutes of the PEACE IV Partnership meeting held on13 February 2018 be approved.
+3.4 CP/P4/017/VOL2 PEACE IV PARTNERSHIP MINUTES FEBRUARY 2018

-Members were reminded that the PEACE IV Partnership operates as a Working Group of the Council.
-As such the minutes of the 13 February 2018 meeting of the Full PEACE IV Partnership were circulated for approval.
+Members are reminded that the PEACE IV Partnership operates as a Working Group of the Council.
+As such the minutes of the 13 February 2018 meeting of the Full PEACE IV Partnership are enclosed for approval.